Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 China had recently donated 500,000 vaccine doses to Thailand and the country agreed in turn to vaccinate Chinese nationals as it slowly begins rolling outvaccines for its own citizens.

-A little over 2% of Thailand's 70 million people have received a first vaccine jab while about 1% have received a second.
+A little more than 2% of Thailand's 70 million people have received a first vaccine jab while about 1% have received a second.

 In total, China has supplied 6 million doses to the country, most of which were purchased by Thailand.